Autoethnography

 Autoethnography is a form of ethnographic research in which a researcher connects personal experiences to wider cultural, political, and social meanings and understandings.
 It is considered a form of qualitative and arts-based research.

 Autoethnography has been used across various disciplines, including anthropology, arts education, communication studies, education, educational administration, English literature, ethnic studies, gender studies, history, human resource development, marketing, music therapy, nursing, organizational behavior, paramedicine, performance studies, physiotherapy, psychology, social work, sociology, and theology and religious studies.

 Definitions

 Historically, researchers have had trouble reaching a consensus regarding the definition of autoethnography.
-Whereas some scholars situate autoethnography within the family of narrative methods, others place it within the ethnographic tradition.
-However, it generally refers to research that involves critical observation of an individual's lived experiences and connecting those experience to broader cultural, political, and social concepts.
+Some scholars situate autoethnography within the family of narrative methods, while others place it within the ethnographic tradition.
+However, it generally refers to research that involves critical observation of an individual's lived experiences and connecting those experiences to broader cultural, political, and social concepts.

 Autoethnography can refer to research in which a researcher reflexively studies a group they belong to or their subjective experience.
 In the 1970s, autoethnography was more narrowly defined as "insider ethnography", referring to studies of the (culture of) a group of which the researcher is a member.